The FLAMINGO simulations data release: Introduction

-We follow this practice and release all the \flamingo data products that we can afford to keep on disc.
+We follow these practices and provide both full downloads and a mechanism for selective access to outputs, releasing all the \flamingo data products that we can afford to keep on disc.
 This includes snapshots, halo and galaxy catalogues, HEALPIX lightcone maps, particle lightcones, and power spectra.
 The total volume of the data released exceeds 2.4~PB.
 The data are hosted at the DiRAC Memory Intensive Service\footnote{\url{https://dirac.ac.uk/memory-intensive-durham/}} in Durham, UK, where the simulations were run.
-The large size of the simulations makes a public data release problematic because many users will not have access to sufficient network bandwidth or storage to simply download the outputs.
-We address this by allowing more flexible access to the data: users can download complete simulation outputs, but we also provide a mechanism to selectively fetch individual datasets or parts of datasets from the output files.
-Users with more limited computing resources may still be able to exploit subsets of the data, such as individual galaxies extracted from the snapshots or halo catalogues containing just a few quantities of interest.
+The large size of the simulations makes full downloads problematic because many users will not have access to sufficient network bandwidth or storage.
+We address this by providing a mechanism to request single datasets or parts of datasets from the output files.
+Users with more limited computing resources may still be able to exploit subsets of the data, such as particular galaxies extracted from the snapshots or halo catalogues containing just a few quantities of interest.
 For ease of use, this system is designed to resemble the tools researchers would use to work with local data.

-Since the publication of \citet{Schaye2023}, \flamingo has already resulted in $\approx 70$ refereed papers\footnote{See \url{https://flamingo.strw.leidenuniv.nl/papers.html}.} on topics such as high-redshift galaxies, clusters, and large-scale structure.
+Since the publication of \citet{Schaye2023}, \flamingo has already resulted in $\approx 80$ refereed papers\footnote{See \url{https://flamingo.strw.leidenuniv.nl/papers.html}.} on topics such as high-redshift galaxies, clusters, and large-scale structure.
 Some of these papers have resulted in additional data products that are also part of this release.
 Thanks to the efforts of the authors of completed and upcoming publications, the strengths and weaknesses of the simulations are fairly well characterized and documented, but we have only scratched the surface of the potential scientific applications.

 For (interactive) visualisations and videos of the \flamingo simulations, see \url{https://flamingo.strw.leidenuniv.nl/}.
 For access to the data and online documentation, see \url{https://flamingo.strw.leidenuniv.nl/data.html}.